 . . .
 Shonda Rhimes.

-On my internship:
+On my internship and externship:

-I interned at Lee, Nolan & Koroghlian LLC, a financial firm in New York City that sells health insurance products.
+After my first year at Dickinson, I interned at Lee, Nolan & Koroghlian LLC, a financial firm in New York City that sells health insurance products.
 The job required me to make spreadsheets, phone calls, sales illustrations and many more office tasks.
 I learned how to communicate to professionals over the phone and face-to-face.
 I spent most of my day talking to professionals for different reasons, which gave me a lot of experience talking to strangers about complex information, thus strengthening my skills and increasing my confidence.